galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 >    >
 >    > > <solution-title></solution-title>
 >    > >
 >    > > 1.
-The number of accessible genes was reduced from 60606 to 55106 by the filtering.
-And additional annotations were added, such as: `var: 'n_cells'`, `uns: 'reference_sequences'` and `obsm: 'log1p'`
+The number of genes was reduced from 60606 to 55106 by the filtering.
+And additional annotations were added, such as: `obs: 'n_genes', 'n_counts'`, `var: 'n_cells', 'n_counts'` and `uns: 'log1p'`.
 >    > > 2.
 The UMAP embeddings `obsm: 'X_umap'` are missing and should be added to the Anndata in the next step.
+Without `X_umap` it won't be possible to visualize the plots.
 >    > >
 >    > {: .solution}
 >    >